 - Key cabinets make it much more difficult to acquire keys to a restricted area.
 A key hanging in an unlocked – or poorly locked – cabinet can be quickly pocketed.
 To steal a key that has been properly stored in a KeyTracer cabinet, a perpetrator must first defeat layers of electronic and physical security.

-- Asset cabinets can be used to protect anything from an iPad to a pistol.
+- Asset lockers can be used to protect anything from an iPad to a pistol.
 A two-way radio left out in the open is more likely to grow legs than one stowed in heavy duty asset locker with electronic protection.

 - Protective window films are another example of target hardening.
 Buildings with plate glass are vulnerable to "smash and grab" burglaries.
 But plate glass can stop a sledgehammer when a protective film has been professionally installed.